Frequently Asked Questions

 Does the student have to pay for books and other required course materials?

-No. Courses that are covered by ECAP funding include covering the cost of all required materials/supplies/books.
-The AACC bookstore will ship the materials for the course to the student's address on file.
+No. If you are enrolled in approved courses that are covered by ECAP funding, you will not have to pay for required materials, supplies or textbooks.
+The AACC bookstore will ship the materials for the course to your address on file with AACC.
 Students should check the address they have on file in their MyAACC account.

-If the course materials are digital, directions on how to access will be sent to the student's AACC email address.
+If the course materials are digital, directions on how to access will be sent to the student's AACC email address or there will be a link or directions in the Canvas course.
+For questions, contact websales@aacc.edu or 410-777-2082.

 What if I did not receive my required materials for the ECAP course?